Posts

 While you may wish to keep these legacy systems on-premise, you can move them into a cloud or hosted Virtual Desktop Infrastructure (VDI) environment.
 VDI environments provide a virtualized, remote desktop accessible via browser or “receiver” app.
 When connected, users get their full desktop environment with access to local and network applications.

-• Improved secure accessibility to legacy application, particularly for remote and mobile users
+• Improved secure accessibility to legacy applications, particularly for remote and mobile users

-• Lower cost for IT infrastructure, especially when email, apps, and other services are moving to the cloud
+• Lower cost for IT and cloud infrastructure, especially when email, apps, and other services are moving to the cloud

 • Improved reliability and security, as VDI solutions run in professionally managed data centers